-- news relating to disciplinary proceedings as well as any sanctions imposed or measures to dismiss such proceedings with the relevant reasons, if they are related to the perpetration of offences or violation of the rules of conduct or procedures of the Model; - commissions of inquiry or internal reports/communications from which it emerges that the Company is responsible for the offences referred to in Legislative Decree no. 231 of 2001; - organizational changes; - updates to the system of delegations and powers; - the particularly significant operations carried out within the Areas at Risk of Offences; - changes in the Areas at Risk of Offences or potentially at risk; - any communications from the Board of Statutory Auditors (if this board does not coincide with the SB) regarding aspects that may indicate shortcomings in the internal control system, reprehensible facts, observations on the Company's financial statements; - the declaration of truthfulness and completeness of the information contained in corporate communications.
+- news relating to disciplinary proceedings as well as any sanctions imposed or measures to dismiss such proceedings with the relevant reasons, if they are related to the perpetration of offences or violation of the rules of conduct or procedures of the Model; - commissions of inquiry or internal reports/communications from which it emerges that the Company is responsible for the offences referred to in Legislative Decree no. 231 of 2001; - organizational changes; - updates to the system of delegations and powers; - the particularly significant operations carried out within the Areas at Risk of Offences; - changes in the Areas at Risk of Offences or potentially at risk; - the declaration of truthfulness and completeness of the information contained in corporate communications.